East Lansing Field Office

 Kirtland's Warbler Recovery

-2012 is a Banner Year for Kirtland’s Warblers - Watch a Slideshow!
+Banner Year for Kirtland’s Warblers - Watch a Slideshow!

 Under natural conditions, Kirtland's warbler nesting habitat is produced by fire.
 Fire has always occurred in forests and jack pine trees are dependent on fire.
 Heat from fire is needed to open their cones to release seeds.
 Fire also removes plants that compete with jack pines for forest space and creates a bed of ash that helps the new seeds grow.
 Fires before the 20th century were more widespread in the jack pine plains of Michigan and created large nesting areas for the Kirtland's warbler.
 Modern habitat management is aimed at mimicking post-fire conditions.